Delme Bowen

-Delme Bowen is an emeritus professor (cell biology) at Cardiff University.
+Delme Bowen is an emeritus professor of cell biology at Cardiff University.
 He was Lord Mayor of Cardiff, Wales for the year 2011 to 2012 and was an elected Cardiff councillor for 17 years.

 Political career

 Bowen began his political career in 1977 as a member of Llantrisant Community Council.
 He unsuccessfully stood as the Plaid Cymru candidate for Pontypridd in the 1987 General Election, coming last with 5.3% of the vote.

-He was first elected to Cardiff Council in 1995, as the Council's only representative for the Welsh nationalist party, Plaid Cymru.
+He was first elected to Cardiff Council in 1995, as the council's only representative for the Welsh nationalist party, Plaid Cymru.
 He represented the Creigiau & St Fagans ward.

-Bowen later became the Council's executive member for traffic and transportation but, in May 2011, relinquished this position to become Lord Mayor of Cardiff.
+Bowen later became the council's executive member for traffic and transportation but, in May 2011, relinquished this position to become Lord Mayor of Cardiff.
 He was the first ever Plaid Cymru mayor of the city.

 In November 2011 Bowen announced he would not be standing for re-election to the Council in May 2012.
-He claimed to be proud of his contribution, while the Council's transport chief, to the introduction of the sustainable travel city programme, park-and-ride facilities and the pedestrianisation of some of Cardiff's main city streets.
+He claimed to be proud of his contribution, while the council's transport chief, to the introduction of the sustainable travel city programme, park-and-ride facilities and the pedestrianisation of some of Cardiff's main city streets.
 The 2012 local government elections saw Plaid Cymru lose the Creigiau & St Fagans seat to the Conservatives.

 After moving to Carmarthenshire, in 2012 he sought election to Carmarthenshire County Council for the St Ishmaels Ward.
 However, he was defeated by the sitting Independent member, Mair Stephens.